 170 The CBCA enables the timely implementation of PCIs and hence avoids delays in project implementation.
 The benefits of a PCI are therefore realised earlier.
+171 TEN E Evolution Percent proceeding and the second s

-TEN-E Evaluation Report, page 116
+171 TEN-E Evaluation Report, page 116